-5.11 Current Transformers & Meter Sockets and Watt-Hour Meters.
+5.13 Current Transformers, Meter Sockets, & Watt-Hour Meters

-Padmount transformers may be equipped with CT's for various reasons such as metering or relaying, they also may be equipped with meters mounted on the transformer.
+Padmount transformers may be equipped with Current Transformers (CT) for various reasons such as metering or relaying, they may also be equipped with meters mounted on the transformer.

-Different types and classes of CT's are used according to the application and the customer needs.
-(Fig. 13 A) is a bushing mounted CT, (Fig. 13 B) is an internally mounted CT, and (Fig. 13 C) is a meter socket with Watt-Hour meter that is used in some of the transformers.
+Different types and classes of CT's are used according to the application and the customer's needs.
+(Fig. 14A) is a bushing mounted CT, (Fig. 14B) is an internally mounted CT, and (Fig. 14C) is a meter socket with Watt-Hour meter that is used in some of the transformers.

-Fig. 9 C
+Fig. 14C

-6. Switching and Protection Devices
+6. Switching & Protection Devices:

 ELECTRICAL SHOCK: Can cause severe injury, death, or damage to equipment.
-De-energize transformer From a remote upstream source before operating no-load tap-changers, dual-voltage switches, or Delta-wye switches.
+De-energize transformer from a remote upstream source before operating no-load tap-changers, dual-voltage switches, or Delta-wye switches.